-Lots are designed to:

-- minimise the extent of encroachment into the riparian and wetland setback; - ensure the protection of wildlife corridors and connectivity; b. - reduce the impact on fauna habitats; C. - d. minimise edge effects; - ensure an appropriate extent of public access to waterways e. and wetlands.
+PO37 E37 Lots are designed to: Reconfiguring a lot ensures that: a. minimise the extent of encroachment into the riparian and wetland setback; a. no new lots are created within a riparian and wetland setback; b. ensure the protection of wildlife corridors and connectivity; b. new public roads are located between the riparian and wetland setback and the C. reduce the impact on fauna habitats; proposed new lots. d. minimise edge effects; e. ensure an appropriate extent of public access to waterways and wetlands. e - Riparian and wetlands are mapped on Schedule 2, tion 2.5 Overlay Maps - Riparian and wetland setbacks.